 National Fingerstyle Guitar champion Richard Smith will perform a return concert Friday, March 3, in the inn’s main dining room.

-He picked up the guitar at the age of five after watching his father playing an Atkins and Travis version of Down South Blues.
+Smith picked up the guitar at the age of five after watching his father playing an Atkins and Travis version of Down South Blues.
 His father introduced him to the fingerpicking style, and Smith soon became a child prodigy on the guitar.
 At the age of 11 he shared the stage with his idol, Atkins, when Atkins invited him to play with him at Her Majesty’s Theatre in London.

-Later, Smith formed the Richard Smith Guitar Trio with his brothers Rob and Sam, before marrying American cellist Julie Adams and moving to Nashville, Tennessee, in 1999.
+Later, Smith formed the Richard Smith Guitar Trio with his brothers Rob and Sam, before marrying Adams and moving to Nashville, Tennessee, in 1999.
 There he founded the Hot Club of Nashville, a jam band with a varying lineup, including high-profile session players such as John Jorgenson, Pat Bergeson, Bryan Sutton and Stuart Duncan.

 The Hot Club combines the European and American traditions of Gypsy Jazz and Western Swing.